daczarne/udemy_python_plotly_dash/04_building_the_layout_of_dashboards/README.md

 ```

 It contains things like `dcc.Dropdown` menus, or `dcc.RadioItems`.
 I also allows us to add `dcc.Graph` elements where we can use `Plotly`'s Python bindings to include plots and maps into out dashboard.
 Lastly, it also contains all user facing components such as `dcc.Input` for text input boxes, `dcc.Slder` and `dcc.RangeSlder` for selectors, and much more.

+---

+The `dcc.RadioItems` element takes two arguments: `options`, and `value`. `options` is usually a list of `dicts` with keys called *label* and *value*.
+The *label* is what will be displayed on the fron end and the user can interact with.
+The *value* is the computed value.
+The second argument is called `value` and it's the default value that will be used when the dashboard is loaded.